SpaceXLaunchBot/SpaceXLaunchBot/README.md

  - `!info` - Information about the bot - any user can use this command
  - `!help` - List these commands - any user can use this command

+ # Technical Info

+ The API used it the [r/Space-X API](https://github.com/r-spacex/SpaceX-API)